Intel oneAPI

 ...

-Compiler optimization flags for AMD Zen2 CPU
+Compiler flags for matching AMD Zen2 CPU microarchitecture

 Note